nightroman/FarNet/PowerShellFar/README.md

 [Contents]

-The main session profile.
+The main session profile: *%FARPROFILE%\FarNet\PowerShellFar\Profile.ps1*

-This is an example profile to start with, you may take what suits you there.
-It should be copied to *%FARPROFILE%\FarNet\PowerShellFar*.
-Then you can change it according to your preferences and activities, the script is only the example.
+*Bench\Profile.ps1* is an example, use it as the base for your own.

+**Profile details**

 ---
-**Profile contents details**

-    # Error action: 'Stop' is recommended to stop on errors immediately
+    # Recommended error action
     $ErrorActionPreference = 'Stop'

-By default PowerShell does not stop on not terminating errors.
-Is this useful?
+*Stop* is safe.
+The default *Continue* does not stop on non terminating errors, including quite serious like not found commands and even .NET exceptions.
-The answer depends on many factors including personal preferences.
-The author recommends to use *Stop* for normal work, it is safer and more intuitive.

 ---